maciek1839/spring-cloud-demo/CONTRIBUTING.md

 ## Integration tests

-When you run tests for microservices, they will automatically update API schemas files in the `client` module.
+When you run tests for microservices, they will automatically update API schemas in corresponding modules.
 It's good when you are making changes to API.
 Thanks to it, it's easy to keep the latest schema.